5k1pp/Red-Team-Engagement-Simulation/README.md

 ![Screenshot 2023-07-08 at 12 32 16 PM](https://github.com/JFPineda79/Red-Team-Simulation-1/assets/96193551/85d66a19-cd8e-4bdf-878c-2ca84995d926)
 ![Screenshot 2023-07-08 at 12 34 13 PM](https://github.com/JFPineda79/Red-Team-Simulation-1/assets/96193551/12289f49-0fef-4bfb-b606-8c930d4849ae)

-Executing the exploit and a shell session was created, since this is not a stable shell
+Executing the exploit and a shell session was created, but this is not a interactive shell
 ![Screenshot 2023-07-08 at 12 35 08 PM](https://github.com/JFPineda79/Red-Team-Simulation-1/assets/96193551/e90ebfff-f2db-4298-af96-4ab0ca80cef6)

 To have a interactive shell, I execute a terminal (tty) spawned via Python